WeblateOrg/weblate/docs/formats.rst

 Others
 ------

-As already mentioned, all Translate-toolkit formats are supported, but they did not (yet) receive deeper testing.
+Most formats supported by translate-toolkit which support serializing can be easily supported, but they did not (yet) receive any testing.
+In most cases some thin layer is needed in Weblate to hide differences in behavior of different translate-toolkit storages.

 .. seealso::